 The Compensation Committee comprises four directors: Messrs.
 Gareth Williams (Chairman) and Adrian T. Dillon, Mrs. Renu S. Karnad and Sir Anthony A. Greener.
-Mr. Adrian T. Dillon was appointed as a member of this committee in place of Mr. Eric B. Herr on April 30, 2014.
 Each of Messrs.
 Williams and Dillon, Mrs. Karnad and Sir Anthony satisfies the "independence" requirements of the NYSE listing standards.
-Mr. Herr satisfied the "independence" requirements of the NYSE listing standards when he served as a member of the Compensation Committee prior to his retirement from our Board with effect from April 30, 2014.
 The scope of this committee's duties includes determining the compensation of our executive officers and other key management personnel.
 The Compensation Committee also administers the 2002 Stock Incentive Plan and the Third Amended and Restated 2006 Incentive Award Plan, reviews performance appraisal criteria and sets standards for and decides on all employee shares options allocations when delegated to do so by our Board of Directors.

 We have posted our Compensation Committee charter on our website at www.wns.com.
-Information contained in our website does not constitute a part of this annual report.
+Information contained in our website does not constitute a part of this Proxy Statement.

-The Compensation Committee held five meetings in fiscal 2014.
+The Compensation Committee held five meetings in fiscal 2015.